 Self-Deprecation: Quite often.
 "The Queen Is Dead" features the lyric "I know you and you can't sing/That's nothing, you should hear me play the piano".
 (Morrissey later fulfilled his threat on "Death of a Disco Dancer".)

 Serial Killer: The song "Suffer Little Children" was written about Real Life killers Ian Brady and Myra Hindley.
 Morrissey's fascination with serial killers continued in his solo career with songs like "Jack the Ripper."

 Three Chords and the Truth: To an extent.
 The band's music was generally intricate and melodic but the emphasis on guitar-based rock was a reaction against synthesizer-heavy Eighties pop music.

 Truck Driver's Gear Change: Quite a few of them in "Paint A Vulgar Picture," so that each verse seems to ascend into the next one, finally building up to the climatic guitar solo (the only one the Smiths' musical catalogue).

 Unrequited Love: A recurring lyrical theme, often going straight into Obsession Song territory.
-Notable examples include "There Is A Light That Never Goes Out", "I Want The One I Can't Have", and "I Know It's Over."
+Examples include "There Is A Light That Never Goes Out", "I Want The One I Can't Have", and "I Know It's Over."

-Writer on Board: Meat is Murder is most likely an example, as Morrisey supports PETA and has stated he accepts the violent actions of Animal Wrongs Groups.
+Writer on Board: Meat is Murder, as Morrisey supports PETA and has stated he accepts the violent actions of Animal Wrongs Groups.
 Based on interviews they've given, the rest of the band seems to have reacted to his fervency with mild exasperation, but they are all vegetarians as well and avoid animal products.